khulnasoft/tunnel-db/README.md

 Alternatively Docker is supported, you can run `docker build . -t tunnel-db`.

-If you want to build a vul integration test DB, please run `make create-test-db`
+If you want to build a tunnel integration test DB, please run `make create-test-db`

 ## Update interval
 Every 6 hours